guilhembn/Mycroft-Slack-skill/README.md

 This skill allows to send messages on Slack

 To get this done we need
-  - Add an incoming webhook to the team wanted
+  - Add the app `Incoming Webhooks` to the team wanted on Slack.
-  - Write `"SlackSkill": {
+  - Add `"SlackSkill": {
     "incoming_webhook_url": "TXXXXXXXX/BXXXXXXXX/XXXXXXXXXXXXXXXXXXXXXXXX"
-  }` (Replace with the end of the URL provided by the incoming webhook app)
+  }` in the [mycroft config file](https://docs.mycroft.ai/skills.and.features/config) (Replace with the end of the URL provided by the incoming webhook app)

 ## Current state